How to Animate with Keyframes in CLIP STUDIO PAINT

 Settings - Subtitles - Automatic Translation - Choose your language 😉

-What do you think about the video?
+What did you think of the video?

-(2) Step by step to Animate with Keyframes
+(2) Step-by-step guide to Animate with Keyframes

 Let's go with a summary of the tutorial.